kassianefacanha/kassianefacanha/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Tech facilitator of the web development course at Resilia Educação and Master's student in Informatics at PUC-Rio.
-I love technology and its fields of study.
-My biggest affinity is with web development, more specifically front-end.
-I am a person who loves challenges and is always looking to learn more.
-I like to help people and I am very proactive.

-✏️ &nbsp; Tech facilitator, currently working from Resilia. \
-💡 &nbsp; I'm a web developer, I worked in the area at Lead Dell. \
-📚&nbsp; Master's student in Computer Science at the Pontifical Catholic University of Rio de Janeiro. \
+Front-end developer and researcher at PUC-Rio, passionate about technology and its various fields.
+My expertise lies in web development, particularly in front-end, where I thrive on solving challenges and continuously expanding my knowledge.
+Proactive and collaborative, I enjoy sharing insights and helping others grow.

+- 💡 Currently working as a front-end developer at PUC-Rio.
-🎓 &nbsp; I have a degree in Computer Science from the Federal University of Ceará on the Quixadá campus. \
+- 🎓 Graduated in Computer Science from the Federal University of Ceará (Quixadá campus).
-🌱&nbsp; I'm on my way to learning more about data science, artificial intelligence, machine learning, and IoT. \
+- 🌱 Exploring new horizons in data science, artificial intelligence, machine learning, and IoT.
-✍️ &nbsp; In my spare time, I play guitar, drums, keyboards, ukulele, strategy game and listen to music. \
+- ✍️ In my free time, I play musical instruments (guitar, drums, keyboards, and ukulele), enjoy strategy games, and listen to music.
-💬&nbsp; Feel free to contact me for general advice or discussions on the topics mentioned above! \
+- 💬 Open to discussions or advice on the topics mentioned above.
-✉️ &nbsp; You can email me at kassilopes9@gmail.com.
-I will try to answer as soon as possible! \
+- ✉️ Contact me at kassilopes9@gmail.com – I'll respond as soon as possible!
-📄 &nbsp; You can check my [Resume](https://drive.google.com/file/d/1vpgR0_HrMk_sgpagF5iEfEPnqznqYrVf/view?usp=sharing) for more details on work experience.
+- 📄 Check my resume for more details about my work experience.
 <br />
 <br />